Lewis and Clark's Columbia River

 Click image to enlarge

 The end of Oregon's Paterson Ferry Road reaches the Columbia River at River Mile (RM) 278.5, three miles downstream of Irrigon, Oregon (RM 282).
 The Paterson Ferry Road was once the Oregon side of the Paterson Ferry to Paterson, Washington.
-This privately-owned ferry went out of business with the construction of the Interstate 82/395 Bridge located 13 miles upstream and connecting Umatilla, Oregon to Plymouth, Washington.
+This privately-owned ferry went out of business in 1955 with the construction of the Interstate 82/395 Bridge located 13 miles upstream.
+The Interstate 82/395 bridge connects Umatilla, Oregon to Plymouth, Washington.
 Today the Paterson Ferry Road ends upstream the prominent grain elevator (RM 278).
 Across the Columbia are views of the Paterson Unit of the Umatilla National Wildlife Refuge.

 Paterson Ferry in 1940 ...